LABHDUFRJ/labhdufrj.github.io/content/english/sections/testimonial.md

 description: "Events and conferences"

 testimonials:
-  - name: "5th National Conference on ST&I"
+  - name: "Seminar on Social Sciences and Digital Humanities"
-    designation: "National Conference on Science, Technology, and Innovation"
+    designation: "Federal University of Rio de Janeiro — UFRJ"
-    avatar: "/images/gallery/5-cti.jpeg"
+    avatar: "/images/gallery/IMAGEM.jpg"
-    content: "Participation of Leonardo Nascimento in the panel **Illuminating the Digital Ocean: scientific cooperation for transparency and informational integrity**, which will take place on April 2, 2024, at 2:00 PM, at Capes in Brasília. [*Access the event details here*](https://labhdufba.github.io/publications/)"
+    content: "The Seminar on Social Sciences and Digital Humanities will take place on July 4 at IFCS/UFRJ, featuring a mini-course on computational methods and thematic panels on digital humanities and digital sociology.
+The seminar is organized by the LABHDUFRJ and the Center for Comparative Studies and Social Thought (NEPS-UFRJ/UFF) [*Access the event details here*](https://eventos.ufrj.br/evento/seminario-ciencias-sociais-e-humanidades-digitais/)"

   - name: "IX History Week"
     designation: "UNIFAL-MG"